sperrowblind/manga_recommendation_model/README.md

 ## Running the Application
 From this point, you can start the application with `flask run` (You may need to run `python manga_recommendation_clean_data.py` first, I tried to fix this so you don't need to)

+Do not be alarmed if start up on the application takes a minute, the application will install the nltk stopwords package on initial startup and this can take a few seconds.
+This does not happen on consecutive start ups.

 You will be brought to a screen with three buttons: Predict Rating, Find New Manga, and Search for Manga